arv020/DSC232R_WESAD_Project/README.md

 - **Generalizability:** Our models were trained on data collected in a lab setting.
 Real-world noise and contextual variability could significantly affect model accuracy in practical deployment.
 - **Chunk Size:** Fixed-size chunking (1,000 samples) may not align well with the natural boundaries of emotional episodes, potentially splitting or truncating relevant events.
 - **Class Imbalance:** Although moderate, class imbalance likely impacted classifier sensitivity, especially for underrepresented states like Amusement.
-- **Model Variety:** While XGBoost outperformed previous models, we did not explore more specialized time-series models might better capture complex temporal dependencies in phsyiological signals.
+- **Model Variety:** While XGBoost outperformed previous models, we did not explore more specialized time-series models might better capture complex temporal dependencies in physiological signals.
 -  **Self-Report Bias:** The use of self-report questionnaires introduces subjectivity, which may limit the objectivity and reproducibility of affective state detection.